Teradata/developer-resources/docs/install-ai-unlimited/demo/AWS/Install AI Unlimited and JupyterLab/aws-cli-deploy-ai-unlimited-jupyter.md

 ---
 id: deploy-cli-ai-unlimited-jupyter
-title: Deploy CloudFormation Template from the AWS CLI
+title: CloudFormation template from the AWS CLI
 description: Learn how to deploy Teradata AI Unlimited CloudFormation Template from AWS CLI.
 sidebar_position: 4
 tags: